Skip to main content

 Before and After Surgery

-You will be asked to visit our clinic of your choice to be checked for your eligibility for the penile prosthesis surgery.
+You will be asked to visit our clinic to be checked for your eligibility for the penile prosthesis surgery.
 It is our duty to guide you through this important process.

 Initial Call